 I am a registered Counselling Psychologist with a special interest in online therapy.
-I have a Master's of Arts degree (cum laude) in Counselling Psychology from Wits University and have experience providing online therapy across platforms like Zoom.
-During the current lockdown, and with concerns around the coronavirus and COVID-19, talking to a psychologist online can provide a safe, effective way to connect.
+I have a Master's of Arts degree (cum laude) in Counselling Psychology from Wits University and have experience providing online therapy across platforms like Zoom and WhatsApp.
+During periods of lockdown or with health and travel concerns, talking to a psychologist online can provide a safe, effective way to connect.
 In general, online psychotherapy is useful if a person is unable to travel, stays far away, is home-bound or travels for business.
 It can be used in conjunction with face-to-face therapy, or as an exclusive alternative.
-Online counselling is easily conducted after hours or on weekends.
+It is available after hours or in different time zones and countries.

 Online therapy is a flexible, convenient and safe method of connecting across distance.
 It functions similarly to face-to-face therapy, but from the comfort of your home - or wherever the wifi is best.
 Security is key, so I use ensure using platform where there is a high level of privacy (e.g. encryption and passwords).
 However, online counselling comes with its own concerns, so I have created a list of frequently asked questions to guide your decision or read my blog post - Online Therapy 101.